divij5267/Derivatives-Pricing/README.md

 ## Future Work/Roadmap:

+(This section will be updated as I progress.)

 ## About Me:

 I am a currently pursuing my  Master's in Quantitative Management: Business Analytics at Duke's Fuqua School of Business with a strong interest in quantitative finance and applied Data Science.
 I am fervent about applying data science to unlock insights and drive performance in financial markets.
 I am currently seeking opportunities in Quantitative Finance & Data Science in Finance where I can contribute my skills and continue to learn and grow.